larray-project/larray/doc/source/contribute.rst

       Returns
       -------
-      result : bool
+      bool
           Whether the string representation of the number is equal to the string.

       Examples
       --------